ayush7088/neogcamp-banana-speak/README.md

 # The Banana Talk

 ## Tech Stack:
-A basic VanillaJS app that uses :JavaScript , HTML and CSS
+A basic VanillaJS app that uses JavaScript , HTML and CSS

 ## About Project: